battlesnake/snake-challenge/README.md

 You do not need to squash each challenge down to one commit, use tags instead.

+After pushing, do another push with the `--tags` flag, to push your tags.

+	git push
+	git push --tags

+If you need to move a tag, use the `-f` option:

+	git tag label
+	git push
+	git push --tags
+	# Oops, forgot to commit
+	git commit
+	# Tag points to previous commit, move it
+	git tag -f tags
+	git push
+	git push -f --tags

 Your code must compile with GCC's `-std=gnu99` standard.

 ## Downloading and running